Positive Definite Variogram Models#

 Therefore, if we know the major direction, range in major and minor directions, we may completely describe each nested component of the complete spatial continuity of the variable of interest, \(i = 1,\dots,nst\).

-In this workflow we will observe the common permissible variogram models in GeostatsPy.
+In this workflow we will observe the common permissible positive definite variogram models in GeostatsPy that we can combine to build our nested variogram models.

 for all we assume a contribution of the sill (single structure) and the sill is 1.0 (standardized feature).